Smile-SA/magento2-module-debug-toolbar/doc/howto.md

 ```
 You can:

-* format values, using the `formatValue` method.
+* Format values, using the `formatValue` method.
 You can specify rules to generate automatic warnings.
-* display sections, using the `displaySections` method.
+* Display sections, using the `displaySections` method.
-* add values to the summary zone, using the `addToSummary` method.
+* Add values to the summary zone, using the `addToSummary` method.

 Then, you can add this new zone to the toolbar, by adding an observer on the event `smile_debug_toolbar_set_zones`.

 The following objects will be available in the event:

-* `zones`: contains the list of all the current zones.
+* `zones`: contains the list of the current zones.
 * `summary_block`: contains the summary zone.

 You can use them as follow: